-The web has constantly changed and improved since Sir Tim Berners-Lee invented it in 1989.
+The web has constantly changed and improved since Sir Tim Berners-Lee invented it in 19891.
 Unfortunately, the technology behind it has not.
 Web pages still load too slowly, responsiveness sometimes is just a promise, and weak security remains an ongoing issue.
-Content contributors still find themselves filling out complex forms in content management systems and clicking preview buttons to see the results, often far from how it looks to actual users.
+Content contributors still find themselves filling out complex forms in content management systems and clicking preview buttons to see the results, which is often far from how it looks to actual users.

 This situation has serious consequences – organizations annoy customers or employees, conversion rates are unsatisfactory, content isn’t regularly updated, SEO rankings decrease, the efficiency of content and IT teams decreases while the time and cost of delivering new digital projects skyrockets.
 New requirements derived from the organization’s digital transformation uncover limitations in the CMS infrastructure.